Code-Institute-Submissions/pythongameproject/README.md

 ### Existing Features
 - User Creation: A player is allowed and promted to get a user before playing the game, with the objective of recording their scores.
 - Login, which allows said storage of data for the user score to be displayed in the Leaderboard.
 - Play, where Riddles will be asked to the User, who will answer.
 - When a Riddle is answered, the user is given the correct response.
 - When the User plays, the game shows them an Unanswered Riddle.
+- There are currently 41 Riddles.
+Once a user reaches the end, they are asked to check again soon.
 - Submit a Riddle, where the User is allowed to add a Riddle which will be moderated and therefore added or not.
 - Leaderboard, where the high scores are presented.